Dear Colleagues, Dear Researchers,

 Polytechnic University of Bucharest, Romania

 He has a PhD in Engineering Sciences (UPB, 2007) with the thesis “Studies regarding the synthesis and characterisation of new biopolymers for bone implants”.
 He also holds a PhD in Cell Biology obtained in 2009 in France (University of Angers, Faculty of Medicine).
 An important step in gaining expertise for biomedical applications of various materials was his participation in the postdoctoral project “Postdoctoral Program for advanced research in the field of nanomaterials, POSDRU/89/1.5/S/54785” with the subject “Conjugated polymeric nano- and microparticles for biomedical applications”.
-He has also participated in numerous research projects as coordinator or member in the research team (over 30 projects) related to the field of biomaterials: HYBRIDSIM-PN2, 307/2014; BIOSILKMAG-TE 03/10.2015; GREENVET-PN2155/2014; Smart materials for medical applications (INTELMAT) (leading the subproject 4), 39PCCDI/2018; REGMED (leading the subproject 3), 65PCCDI/2018 etc.
+He has also participated in numerous research projects as coordinator/director or member in the research team (over 30 projects) related to the field of biomaterials and polymers.
+Now he coordinates an interesting project on the topic of Non-viral vectors based on polymeric nanoparticles for cancer gene therapy.

 Dr. Catalin Zaharia is also the Head of the Laboratory of Advanced Processing Methods for Polymers and Nanomaterials, (LMAPPN) L1M1 since 2016.
 He is also the Head of Department of Bioresources and Polymer Science since 2016 and Project team leader in Advanced Polymer Materials Group.

-Research activity: over 55-ISI quoted papers (journals like Acta Biomaterialia, Biomaterials, Journal of Biomechanics, Materials Science and Engineering C, Nanomaterials, Molecules, Drug Delivery etc); books in the field of polymeric materials, biomaterials, solar cells, polymer processing, additives for polymer processing; numerous oral and poster presentations at International Conferences, invited lectures.
+Research activity: over 60-ISI quoted papers (journals like Acta Biomaterialia, Biomaterials, Journal of Biomechanics, Materials Science and Engineering C, Nanomaterials, Molecules, Drug Delivery, Materials etc); books in the field of polymeric materials, biomaterials, solar cells, polymer processing, additives for polymer processing; numerous oral and poster presentations at International Conferences, invited lectures.